YinHK-gameDev/unity-learn/physics/built-in 3D Physics/Cloth physics.md

 For each cloth particle, you can set and display two types of constraints: \* **Max Distance** – the maximum distance a cloth particle can travel from its vertex position. \* **Surface Penetration** – how deep the cloth particle can penetrate the mesh.

-The color of a particle represents the relative value of its constraint within the cloth, according to the type of constraint currently selected.
+The color of a particle represents the **relative value of its constraint** within the cloth, according to the **type of constraint currently selected**.

 #### Constraints visualization